google/go-cloud/README.md

 go get github.com/google/wire/cmd/wire
 ```

-Go Cloud builds at the latest stable release of Go.
+The Go CDK builds at the latest stable release of Go.
 Previous Go versions may
 compile but are not supported.

 ## Samples